mrconter1/human-level-agi-definition/README.md

 > **Human-Level AGI Definition:**
 > A system has reached human-level AGI when it becomes impossible for humans to create any benchmark where humans reliably outperform the system.

 Like many others, I've been amazed by the recent capabilities demonstrated by systems like O1 and O3.
-As someone deeply interested in AI ([View My AI Projects →](https://www.lindahl.works/#projects)), I've spent recent years trying to create tests that AI cannot pass.
+As someone deeply interested in AI ([View My Projects](https://www.lindahl.works/#projects)), I've spent recent years trying to create tests that AI cannot pass.
 This endeavor has become increasingly challenging - and that's actually really interesting when you think about it.

 This challenge of creating tests is intimately connected to how we define human-level AGI.
 It's as if we've been trying to define it through our attempts to create benchmarks that AI can't solve.